TaiLvYuanLiang/HGWaveNet/README.md

 - `--spatial_dilated_factors`: a list, dilated factor for HDGC module
 - `--casual_conv_depth`, `--casual_conv_kernel_size`: number of temporal casual convolution layers, temporal casual convolution kernel size, used to config the receival field of HDCC module

-For all config parameter description, you can refer to `./cofig.py`
+For all config parameter description, please refer to `./cofig.py`

 ## 3. Data preprocessing

-The demo dataset can be find in `./data/`
+The demo dataset can be found in `./data/`

 The input data is a serialized `dict` object by `torch.save()`.
 It has the following keys: